Competitions and live briefs

 Terms and conditions

-- This competition is open to current students from UAL.
+This competition is open to current students from all UAL colleges and courses (including international students).

 - Designs should be commercially viable and may be required to be adapted to increase suitability (in agreement with the entrant).